Embird Embroidery Software

 7. Edit Vector Objects

 Delete nodes on the thin parts of the mouth to simplify the object.
-Select respective nodes one-by-one and delete each of them.
+Select the respective nodes one by one and delete each of them.

-You can also select multiple nodes at once by holding SHIFT key depressed and dragging selection box around the nodes.
+You can also select multiple nodes at once by holding the SHIFT key and dragging a selection box around the nodes.

 Trace Tool Guide - edit vector object

-Repeat steps 6 and 7 for eyes.
-When finished, all three holes should contain only the thick parts and all thin parts should be deleted.
+Repeat steps 6 and 7 for the eyes.
+When finished, all three holes should contain only the thick parts, and all thin parts should be deleted.

-Remember, we have not used any overlay margin for the yellow fill and its holes.
-We can add it now so that we will shrink the hole objects with use of main menu > Transform > Offset > Expand Object .
-Expand command will actually shrink the holes so that the yellow fill will stick out a little under the mouth and eye areas.
+Remember, we have not used any overlay for the yellow fill and its holes.
+We can add it now so that we will shrink the hole objects by using the main menu > Transform > Offset > Expand Object command.
+The Expand command will actually shrink the holes because the expansion will be done at the expense of the holes.
+Because of the expansion, the yellow fill will extend slightly under the mouth and eye areas.

 Trace Tool Guide - expand vector object